thomrs7/ImgHashCommand/README.md

 Add image hash information to your splunk searches.

 ##About
-Data often have images as part of the data.
-This command takes an images URL and returns three images hasesh to use in data processing.
+Data often has an image as part of the dataset.
+This command takes an images URL and returns three images hashes to use in data processing.

 * average hashing
 * perception hashing